 How To Select Bell Peppers

-Before we get to chopping, I quickly want to go over how to select the best bell peppers and dispel a common myth about these versatile vegetables.
+Before we get to chopping bell peppers, I quickly want to go over how to select the best bell peppers and dispel a common myth about these versatile vegetables.

-In the kitchen, using quality ingredients not only affects the flavor of food but also its appearance.
-As such being able to properly identify and select good quality produce is a good skill to have.
+In the kitchen, quality ingredients not only affect the flavor of food but also its appearance.
+As such, being able to properly pick and choose good quality produce is a good skill to have.

-Regardless of where you purchase your peppers, (or maybe you are picking them from the garden!), you want to select peppers that are:
+Regardless of whether you purchase your peppers or pick them from your garden, you want to select peppers that are:

 - firm and feel heavy in the hand